-If the goal is for Agile thinking and practices to be disseminated throughout an organisation in a way that everyone feels that they "own" their ways of working, then coaches should be co-located and deeply embedded with teams and business units they support.
-Furthermore, if a message from coaches to developers is to move from single function groups to crossfunctional teams, then having coaches centralised into a single-function group may seem hypocritical.
-It may also be perceived as a pursuit of control over how Agile coaching services are procured and disseminated - potentially to the benefit of those in a centralised group.
+If the goal is for Agile thinking and practices to be disseminated throughout an organization in a way that everyone feels that they "own" their ways of working, then coaches should be co-located and deeply embedded with teams and business units they support.
+Furthermore, if a message from coaches to developers is to move from single function groups to cross-functional teams, then having coaches centralized into a single-function group may seem hypocritical.
+It may also be perceived as a pursuit of control over how Agile coaching services are procured and disseminated-potentially to the benefit of those in a centralized group.

-Author's note: By way of illustration, in LeSS adoptions, a LeSS coach would focus on a 2-8 Teams (about 50 people) that work on the same product, for the same Product Owner, out of the same product backlog.
-LeSS coach would also focus on additional organizational layers that are in immediate proximity to IT-side of LeSS organizational construct, specifically, on a product/product-people side, and their respective senior leadership.
+Note: By way of illustration, in LeSS adoptions, a LeSS coach would focus on two to eight Teams (about 50 people) that work on the same product for the same Product Owner out of the same product backlog.
+A LeSS coach would also focus on additional organizational layers that are in immediate proximity to the IT-side of a LeSS organizational construct, specifically, on a product/product-people side and their respective senior leadership.
 LeSS coaching engagement is meant to be deep and narrow (as oppose to broad and shallow), and is focused on a small "sushi roll slice" of a whole organization.
 For LeSS coaching to be successful, bigger does not mean better, and it naturally supports the idea of organizational descaling.